If you’re reading this, you're probably thinking about becoming a teacher.

 Can I get a teaching license with a bachelor's degree?

-OK, so we all know about the most obvious way to become a teacher:
+OK, so we all know about the most obvious way to become an educator:

 Obtaining an undergraduate degree that includes completing an accredited teacher preparation program, ultimately leading to licensure from your state’s board of education.